Salt & Wind Travel

 Avoid Any Major Traffic

-One major thing to account for when you road trip in California?
-Traffic!
-If you’re leaving from or traveling through any of our big cities, plan your driving so you can be on the road before or after rush hour.
-For adventures from skiing to hiking to surfing, I try to get on the road before sunrise, while I usually wait until midday to drive otherwise.
+If you’re leaving from or traveling through one of our major cities, plan your driving to avoid rush hour.
+For adventures ranging from skiing to hiking to surfing, I try to hit the road before sunrise, whereas I usually wait until midday to drive otherwise.

 And Leave Plenty Of Time To Explore